antoinette

 Provide support to individuals with SUD and connect their loved ones to support.
 When discussing treatment options with someone, it’s important to meet them where they are at and share that you support all pathways to recovery.

+Ask patients about substance use when in a healthcare setting, including when providing care in a jail.
 You are already treating them—this provides the opportunity for someone to feel comfortable asking for help, and you can provide more holistic and effective care.

 Substance use disorders are treatable and recovery is always possible.